danielsauter/rapid-android-development/cameras.md

 Now let's write some code.

 For this project, we'll create a new sketch, again with two tabs, and copy the code into each tab individually.
-We'll call the main tab ```CameraPhotoBooth``` and the second tab ```CameraControls```, which we'll reuse from the previous sketch <!--ref linkend="code.camera.saving.images.camera.controls" /-->.
+We'll call the main tab `CameraPhotoBooth` and the second tab `CameraControls`, which we'll reuse from the previous sketch [CameraSavingImages/CameraControls.pde](./cameras.html#codecameracamerasavingimagescameracontrolspde).

 Let's first take a look at the main tab.